Skip to content

 Get-WinEvent -LogName Security -MaxEvents 50

-1. List all running processes:
+1. List running processes:

 tasklist